saiharshanani/Data-visualization/README.md

 We posed a few questions that we are interested in finding about the city of Minnesota from the crime-rate dataset.

 #### Findings:
-The report for findings that we explored through tableau are mentioned in the report.pdf.
-Please refer to it
+The refer to the report.pdf and tableau worksheet for the findings that we explored through tableau.